hilookas/odrive-can/README.md

 [**Documentation**](https://roxautomation.gitlab.io/components/odrive-can)

 ---

 Use odrive motion controller with CAN inteface

-## Odrive mock
+## CLI interface

-a mock node is included in the package for easy testing.
+    Usage: odrive_can [OPTIONS] COMMAND [ARGS]...

+    Options:
+    --help  Show this message and exit.

+    Commands:
+    info     Print package info
+    inspect  Inspect and decode ODrive CAN messages mock     Mock ODrive CAN interface

-start with
+## Quick start

+1. create a virtual can adapter (see [docs](https://odrive-can-roxautomation-components-9f5f4b809336bc0ecbd5b8cd8e4.gitlab.io/can_tools/#virtual-can))
-`odrive_can mock`
+2. in first terminal run `odrive_can mock`
+3. in second terminal run `odrive_can inspect`